Samsung/tizen-docs/docs/application/dotnet/guides/nui/animation.md

     animation.Looping = true;
     ```

-- By default, when the animation ends, the properties that is animating are saved.
-If you want to discard the property changes when either the animation ends or stops:
+- By default, when the animation ends, the properties that animate are saved.
+Use the following code to discard the property changes when the animation either ends or stops:

     ```csharp
     animation.EndAction = Animations.EndActions.Discard;